gliptak/lecture-source-py/source/rst/mccall_model.rst

         ('q', float64[:])    # q[i] = probability of state i
     ]

-Here's a class that stores the data and the right hand side of the Bellman equation.
+Here's a class that stores the data and the right-hand side of the Bellman equation.

 Default parameter values are embedded in the class.